Our Services

 If you have diabetes, your eyes may already be at higher risk for serious complications.
 Even low-level stress from light can feel more intense.
 Before starting RLT:

-If you're experiencing any unusual vision changes, it's important to identify potential issues early—you can use Ubie's free AI-powered Diabetic Macular Edema (DME) symptom checker to assess your symptoms and determine whether you should seek immediate professional care.
+If you're experiencing any unusual vision changes, it's important to identify potential issues early—try Ubie's free AI-powered symptom checker to quickly assess what might be causing your symptoms and get guidance on whether you should seek immediate professional care.

 No article can cover every personal health nuance.
 Speak to an eye care professional if you experience: